Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification

 \section{Experiment Setup}

-Figure~\ref{img:approach} gives an overview of our approach.
-We select 150 open-source Java projects from GitHub following established project selection criteria to ensure the generality of our approach.
+Figure~\ref{img:approach} gives an overview of CoRanker.
+We select 150 open-source Java projects from GitHub following established project selection criteria to ensure the generality of CoRanker.
+Many older or widely used co-change datasets such as git2net~\cite{git2net} and CodeChangeNet~\cite{codechangenet} lack the precise information we require, such as method-level breakdowns and PR-level co-change history.
+CoRanker specifically relies on PR-level labels and method-level changes to build a more accurate representation of co-change relationships.
+These details are often absent in standard commit-level datasets, which would prevent us from fully applying or evaluating CoRanker.
+Instead, we selected real-world Java projects that include the PR and method-level data necessary for our study, and we publish our dataset in the replication package.
 We build a golden dataset for co-change methods based on the number of co-changes between method pairs in history.
 The golden dataset is subsequently split into training and testing sets for training LtR models.
 Once trained, these models establish a ranking schema that orders the co-changed methods based on the predicted likelihood of co-changing.
 The efficacy of the ranking schema is assessed through the analysis of the ranking results to answer the RQs.